 npm install -D ts-node

-this will install ts-node as development dependency.
+this will install ts-node as a development dependency.

 ts-node